bids-standard/bids-specification/src/99-appendices/10-file-collections.md

 To give context to the use of [entity-linked file collections](./02-common-principles.md#file-name-structure), applications concerned with this common principle are listed by descriptive tables under their respective modalities.

-Note that the tables in this appendix catolog applications where the use of a file collection is REQUIRED.
+Note that the tables in this appendix catalog applications where the use of a file collection is REQUIRED.

 Certain entitites interlink the files in a file collection through a metadata field.